sparisi/gym_minatar/README.md

         </figure>
     </a>
     The player (green) has to collect treasures (blue) while avoiding enemies (red).
-    Entities (treasures and enemies) move at different speed, denoted by the trail behind them.
+    Entities (treasures and enemies) move at different speed, denoted by the trail behind them (longer trails means faster entity).
-    After an entity leaves the screen (or is collected, if treasure) some time must pass before a new one randomly appears.
+    After an entity leaves the screen (or is collected, if treasure) some time must pass before a new one randomly appears in the same row.
     Over time, entity speed increases and respawn wait time decreases.
+    The game ends when the player is collides with an enemy.
-    There are 5 actions (`LEFT, DOWN, RIGHT, UP, NO-OP`) and the observation space has 4 channels for (in order): player position (1), enemies position and trail (-1 moving left, 1 moving right), treasures position and trail (-1 moving left, 1 moving right).
+    The player has 5 actions (`LEFT, DOWN, RIGHT, UP, NO-OP`) and the observation space has 3 channels for (in order): player position (1), enemies position and trail (-1 moving left, 1 moving right), treasures position and trail (-1 moving left, 1 moving right).
 </div>